RetroC64/retroc64.github.io/docs/debugging.md

 In order for the debugger to allow breakpoint on Asm6502 instructions, the Asm6502 assembler stores debug information when the C# code is compiled.

-{{TIP do}}
+> [!TIP]
-If you are using a sub function to build your assembly code, by default, only the instructions within this function will have debug information, not the method itself.
+> If you are using a sub function to build your assembly code, by default, only the instructions within this function will have debug information, not the method itself.
-{{end}}

 ## Disassembly View